Various injuries, including closed head injury.

 Delayed Diagnosis and Treatment of Hydrocephalous

-45-year old man falls 14 feet from a ladder in his garage and sustained several injuries, including two skull fractures.
+A 45-year old man fell 14 feet from a ladder in his garage and sustained several injuries, including two skull fractures.
 He was taken to Defendant Hospital, seen by a neurosurgeon, and admitted.
 He died unexpectedly six days later.
 Plaintiff died from hydrocephalus and raised intracranial pressure due to meningitis that developed during treatment of multiple injuries.
-The hydrocephalus developed sometime between October 14th and October 18 th, 2008.
-If Defendant Hospital had conducted a CT head scan early on the 18 th, when the Plaintiff complained of a severe headache, and the nurses noted Plaintiff’s confusion and mental changes, it is more likely than not that the hydrocephalus would have been seen.
+The hydrocephalus developed sometime between October 14th and October 18th, 2008.
+If Defendant Hospital had conducted a CT head scan early on the 18th, when the Plaintiff complained of a severe headache, and the nurses noted Plaintiff’s confusion and mental changes — it is more likely than not that the hydrocephalus would have been seen.
 A constant ventricular drain could have been inserted to prevent his brain death.

 Defamation / U-5 Defamation / Fraud / Intentional Interference with Contract